ToolVS

 Should new projects use Vitest or Jest?

 New projects should use Vitest in most cases.
-It is faster, has native ESM and TypeScript support, and works perfectly with Vite-based projects.
-Use Jest only if your team is deeply invested in Jest-specific tooling or you need maximum community resources.
+It's faster, has native ESM and TypeScript support, and works perfectly with Vite-based projects.
+Use Jest only if your team is deeply invested in Jest-specific tooling or you need maximum community resources for edge cases.

 Get our free SaaS Buyer's Guide (PDF)